pool-party/pull-party-bot/README.md

     Party should consist of at least one user \
     You can enter users with or without `@` symbol \
     `@admins` is a reserved party and already exists \
+    Party name should be no longer than 50 characters \
     `@`, `!`, `,`, `,`, `?`, `:`, `;`, `(`, `)` symbols and trailing `-` are not allowed in the party name

 + `/change partyName user1 user2...` - change an existing party